brantstuns/cache-out/README.md

 # 💶 💷 Cache Out 💵 💴
 Cache out is simple tool to use in place of your service requests that will cache service responses for a specified time so all your users don't have to have a bad day because one of your services is.

-It is backed by Redis so you will have to have a Redis instance running for this work!
-It also uses ES6 and returns a promise!
+It is backed by Redis so you will have to have a Redis instance running for this work.
+It also uses ES6, ioredis and returns a promise!

 ## Install:
 ```